DDLT PinControl 24 - Boiler AEG - Free user manual and instructions

 If you break out the wrong knock-out by mistake, you should use a new back panel.

-» Cleanly cut or break out the required cable entries in the back panel (for positions, see chapter «Specification / Dimensions and connections»).
+Cleanly cut or break out the required cable entries in the back panel (for positions, see chapter «Specification / Dimensions and connections»).
 Deburr the sharp edges with a file if necessary.
+Route the power cable through the cable grommet and connect it to the mains terminal.

 10.2.3 Connecting a load shedding relay

-Install a load shedding relay in the distribution board in conjunction with other electric appliances, e.g. electric storage heaters.
+Install a load shedding relay in the distribution board in conjunction with other electric appliances, e.g., electric storage heaters.
 The relay responds when the instantaneous water heater starts.

 Material losses